Mercury Hayes: Professional career

-Hayes signed with the Atlanta Falcons on October 27, 1997 and appeared in two games for the Falcons.
+Hayes signed with the Atlanta Falcons on October 27, 1997, and appeared in two games for the Falcons.
 He was released by the Falcons in the pre-season of the following year.
-Hayes was picked up on September 18, 1998 by the Washington Redskins and added to their practice squad, but was released 19 days later.
+Hayes was picked up on September 18, 1998, by the Washington Redskins and added to their practice squad, but was released 19 days later.
 In February 1999, he was drafted by the Barcelona Dragons, but he was released from the team five weeks later.

 Mercury Hayes was signed by the Montreal Alouettes in June 1999.
 They released him in July and re-signed him in August.
 His 2000 season began productively with an impressive pre-season effort (including 67 and 77-yard touchdown runs in the same quarter of one game) followed by effective 65-yard and 68-yard regular season reception totals in early August.
 However, by the end of August, Hayes was on the sidelines nursing an injury.
 He failed to accumulate 259 yards receiving on the season, which would have placed him among the top 15 Canadian Football League receivers in yardage for the 2000 Canadian Football League season.
 In September, he was released from the team.
-In 2002, he attempted comeback with the Norfolk Nighthawks of the af2, and this was his last attempt at professional football.
+In 2002, he attempted a comeback with the Norfolk Nighthawks of the af2, and this was his last attempt at professional football.